Biceps Tendonitis

 2. Ice Treatment

-Regularly applying ice to the shoulder helps to reduce the pain and inflammation in biceps tendonitis.
+Regularly applying an ice pack to the shoulder helps to reduce the pain and inflammation in biceps tendonitis.
 When applied correctly, ice can also help speed up healing, but when used incorrectly it can actually make things worse.
 LEARN MORE >

 3. Medication